 When we approve a Private Education Loan at the beginning of an academic year, that approval may cover the borrowing for the entire academic year.
 As such, we do not always disburse the full amount of the loan at the time of such approval, but instead have a commitment to fund a portion of the loan at a later date (usually at the start of the second semester or subsequent trimesters).
-At December 31, 2017, we had \$1.8 billion of outstanding contractual loan commitments which we expect to fund during the remainder of the 2017/2018 academic year.
-At December 31, 2017, we had a \$1.9 million reserve recorded in "Other Liabilities" to cover expected losses that may occur during the one year loss emergence period on these unfunded commitments.
+At December 31, 2018, we had \$2\$ billion of outstanding contractual loan commitments which we expect to fund during the remainder of the 2018/2019 academic year.
+At December 31, 2018, we had a \$2\$ million reserve recorded in "Other Liabilities" to cover expected losses that may occur during the one-year loss emergence period on these unfunded commitments.

-Regulatory Matters
+Reaulatory Matters

-On May 13, 2014, the Bank reached settlements with (a) the FDIC regarding disclosures and assessments of certain late fees, as well as compliance with the Servicemembers Civil Relief Act (the "SCRA"), and (b) the DOJ regarding compliance with the SCRA.
-In connection with the settlements, the Bank became subject to a Consent Order, Order to Pay Restitution, and Order to Pay Civil Money Penalty dated May 13, 2014 issued by the FDIC (the "FDIC Consent Order") and the DOJ Consent Order, which was approved by the U.S. District Court for the District of Delaware on September 29, 2014.
-Under the terms of the Separation and Distribution Agreement, Navient is responsible for funding all liabilities under the regulatory orders and, as of the date hereof, has funded all liabilities other than fines directly levied against the Bank in connection with these matters which the Bank is required to pay.
+On May 13, 2014, the Bank reached settlement with the Department of Justice ("DOJ") regarding compliance with the Servicemembers Civil Relief Act ("SCRA").
+In connection with the settlement, the Bank became subject to the DOJ Consent Order, which was approved by the U.S. District Court for the District of Delaware on September 29, 2014.
+Under the terms of the Separation and Distribution Agreement, Navient is responsible for funding all liabilities under the order and, as of the date hereof, has funded all liabilities other than fines directly levied against the Bank in connection with these matters which the Bank is required to pay.